LejonKralemann/CISTRANSGUIDE/readme.txt

 R1Suffix: 		The part of the filename after File_name, but before the extention .fastq.gz, for read 1 (the read sequenced from the p5 adapter).
 R2Suffix: 		The part of the filename after File_name, but before the extention .fastq.gz, for read 2 (the read sequenced from the p7 adapter).
 UMISuffix: 		The part of the filename after File_name, but before the extention .fastq.gz, for the UMI.
+Family:			Indicate here if some samples are related and therefore junctions can occur in multiple samples.
+Use integers starting from "1".
+Use "0" in all rows not to include family information.
+This information is used to keep some junctions which otherwise would be filtered out by the duplicate position filter.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 General notes